-Request Georgia Accident Reports
+Georgia Accident Report Lookup

 Find Georgia State Patrol Accident Reports Online

-A Georgia Uniform Motor Vehicle Accident Report DMVS-523 is used by law enforcement to record the details relating to an accident involving any type of vehicle.
+A Georgia Uniform Motor Vehicle Accident Report DOT-523 is used by law enforcement to record the details relating to an accident involving any type of vehicle.
 A report must be filed if (1) there was property damage of more than $500.00 to any one vehicle or property (2) anyone was injured (no matter how minor), or (3) anyone was killed.
 If an officer did not attend the scene of your accident, you should file a Personal Report of Accident form DDS-190.
-The following documents and websites provide more information and detail on Gerogia crash reports:
+The following documents and websites provide more information and detail on Georgia crash reports:

 Title | |